Okay, show of hands.

 - Warm despite a slimmer profile.

-My take: Badlands did a good job of making these warm without them being too bulky.
 I love Badlands products.
 They make exceptional gear at a modest price.
 I have been using their backpacks for a few years now and couldn’t be happier.
-Given that, I am considering purchasing these for next hunting season.
-I will post a complete review if I do.
+My experience with these gloves has been just as good.

 Score: 4.2/5